AdobeDocs/experience-manager-screens.en/help/using/enclosed-corporate-network.md

 >[!NOTE]
 >
->All devices have a concurrent access to the internet connection and bandwidth linearly decreases when you add more consumers or computers to the network.
+>All devices have a concurrent access to the Internet connection and bandwidth linearly decreases when you add more consumers or computers to the network.

 ### Local Area Network {#lan-connection}